loopyd/update_winetricks/README.md

 # update_winetricks
-A script to update winetricks automatically.
+A script to update winetricks automatically to the latest git release.
+Can help fix some problems from package maintainers who fall behind.

 ## Installation